 On June 8, 1931, the bruised body of beautiful socialite Starr Faithfull was found on a deserted Long Island beach.
 She wore a silk Lord & Taylor dress and nothing underneath.
-Her liver was filled with barbiturates.
+An autopsy found her liver filled with barbiturates.

-During the investigation that followed, a diary was found that revealed her short flapper life had been wanton and unhappy.
+Investigators found a diary that revealed the wanton details of her short, unhappy flapper life.
 It included references to sexual liaisons with 19 men, including AJP:

 Spent night AJP Providence.
 Oh, Horror, Horror, Horror!!!

 ‘AJP’ was a powerful politician named Andrew J. Peters, her mother’s cousin by marriage.
-As mayor of Boston he had sexually abused Starr Faithfull when she was 11 years old.
+As mayor of Boston he had sexually abused 11-year-old Starr Faithfull.
 And then he paid off her family to keep quiet.

 Starr was born Jan.
 26, 1906 in Evanston, Ill., to parents who came from old New England families.
 Her father was Frank Wyman, a Beacon Hill ne’er-do-well working for an investment brokerage firm in Chicago.

 Her mother, Helen Pierce, came from the impoverished branch of a wealthy family.
-Helen’s father and, later, her husbands were unable to make or keep money.
+Helen’s father and, later, her husbands could not earn or keep money.
 As a child Helen was sent to live with her grandmother at the old Alanson Tucker mansion in Derry, N.H., a town founded by one of her ancestors, the Rev. James MacGregor.

-Starr’s parents moved to New Jersey after she was born.
+Starr’s parents moved to New Jersey after her birth.
 She grew into a bright, outgoing child.
 At 11, her rich cousins and aunts paid for her to attend an exclusive boarding school, Rogers Hall Academy in Lowell, Mass.

 One of her Massachusetts relatives, 45-year-old Andrew J. Peters, took an interest in his young cousin.
-Peters had been a congressman and Woodrow Wilson’s assistant Treasury secretary before he was elected mayor of Boston.
-Her mother assumed his interest in Starr was avuncular.
+Peters had served as a congressman and Woodrow Wilson’s assistant Treasury secretary before his election as mayor of Boston.
+Her mother assumed he had an avuncular interest in Starr.

 For years afterward, Peters took Starr Faithfull on long automobile trips and stayed with her in hotels.
 She spent summers with him and his family on North Haven island in Maine.

-When Starr was in her teens, she went through periods of odd behavior her family didn’t understand.
+When Starr reached her teens, she went through periods of odd behavior her family didn’t understand.
 She grew sullen and withdrawn, dressing in boys’ clothes to hide her femininity.
 Two months before graduation, she dropped out of Rogers Hall to live a life of Jazz Age depravity.

 During that time her mother divorced her father.
 In 1925 Helen married Stanley Faithfull, her neighbor in Brookline, Mass.
-He was an inventor with social pretensions who hadn’t made a dime in years.
+An inventor with social pretensions, he hadn’t made a dime in years.
 His first wife, who died, had been Leverett Saltonstall’s governess.

-Starr and her younger sister Tucker took the Faithfull name and moved to Greenwich Village with him and their mother.
+Starr and her younger sister Tucker took the Faithfull name and moved to Greenwich Village with Stanley and their mother.
 They lived a few doors down from New York City Mayor Jimmy Walker.

 The young woman now known as Starr Faithfull continued her erratic behavior.
 Sometimes she seemed normal: happy, outgoing and well-dressed in stylish clothes.
 But at 19 she spent nine days in a Boston mental hospital.
 She was committed to Bellevue in New York after she was found drunk, naked and beaten up in a hotel room.

 On July 1, 1926, Starr Faithfull took a nine-month Mediterranean cruise, the first of seven or eight ocean voyages.
-She took three long visits to London.
+She then took three long visits to London.
 Where the money came from was a question.
-Her stepfather was unemployed, and her mother’s inheritance was a heavily mortgaged house in Centerville on Cape Cod.
+Her stepfather had no job, and her mother’s inheritance was a heavily mortgaged house in Centerville on Cape Cod.

 Starr Faithfull liked to show up at bon voyage parties on Cunard steamships and stay on board when the ship left, trysting with ships’ officers.
 She abused alcohol, barbiturates and inhalants like those Peters had first given her.
 She seemed happy during her trips to London, but on one visit she took an overdose of sleeping drugs and nearly died.